-- All recording devices are not permitted during the speakers time or during any ceremonies or of the fire.
-Please respect this and turn off devices at these times.
+- Recording devices are not permitted during the speakers time or during any ceremonies.
+Please respect this and turn off devices at these times

-- If you see Elders or others needing help such as setting up a tent, carrying wood etc. offer to help them.
+- If you see Elders or others needing help, offer to help them.

 - Drink plenty of water and stay rested.